scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 ```
 Since the fields of a case class are assumed to be immutable, the Scala compiler can generate many helpful methods for you:
 * An `unapply` method is generated, which allows you to perform pattern matching on a case class (that is, `case Person(n, r) => ...`).
-* A `copy` method is generated in the class, which is very useful to create modified copies of an instance
+* A `copy` method is generated in the class, which is very useful to create modified copies of an instance.
 * `equals` and `hashCode` methods using structural equality are generated, allowing you to use instances of case classes in `Map`s.
-* A default `toString` method is generated, which is helpful for debugging
+* A default `toString` method is generated, which is helpful for debugging.

 These additional features are demonstrated in the below example:
 ```scala